 Ever since then, modern finance has identified the concept of value investing as being a factor strategy.
 This factor strategy is based on defining the company’s price attractiveness depending on simple key figures such as price-to-earnings and price-to-book multiples and thereby build a diversified portfolio based on a lot of these “cheap stocks”.
 The saying goes: shares with low P/Es are cheap and shares with high P/Es are expensive.
 On the contrary, a “growth” strategy is usually defined by buying popular high P/E stocks with price momentum, again through a diversified portfolio.

 Compare what creates a stock’s value with that of a corporate bond where the formula for calculating the present value is essentially the same.
-In 1938, John Burr Williams defined the present value of a cash-generating asset as being ”any stock, bond or company’s future incoming and outgoing cash flows discounted at an appropriate rate of interest over the remaining life of the asset”.
-Hence, a stock and bond both consist of par value, cash flows to its holder, and an expiration date, while both assets derive their returns from the same source - the company’s (or other entity’s) cash flow generation.
-The main difference is that bonds pay out cash flows already known on the slip in the form of coupons and an expiration date, unless of course, some default occurs.
+In 1938, John Burr Williams defined the present value of a cash-generating asset as being any stock, bond or company’s future incoming and outgoing cash flows discounted at an appropriate rate of interest over the remaining life of the asset.
+Hence, both a stock and a bond consist of par value, cash flows to its holder, and an expiration date, while both assets derive their returns from the same source: the company’s (or other entity’s) cash flow generation.
+The main difference is that bonds pay out cash flows already known on the slip in the form of coupons and expiration date (unless, of course, a default occurs).
 In contrast, the future coupons of a stock must be subjectively determined by the stock investor, and the size and duration of these coupons have a much broader range of probabilities.

 Thus, the best investment is always the cheapest one based on discounted cash flows, whether the company is growing or not, no matter how volatile the business is, or whether the company is trading at a high or low P/E. Growth and volatility are particularly often the dominant issues in the market and news headlines, where all growth usually is perceived as good growth.
 Unfortunately, many forms of growth do not generate attractive returns and can even destroy the present value of a company.

-At Junto, we agree to the fact that the correctness of a decision can't be judged based on the outcome, but rather the validity of the reasoning behind the decision.
-When considering investment results, the actual return does not tell the whole story - the risk taken has to be assessed as well.
+I agree with the fact that the correctness of a decision can’t be judged based on the outcome, but rather the validity of the reasoning behind the decision.
+When considering investment results, the actual return does not tell the whole story—the risk taken has to be assessed as well.
 And not just risk, but also the uncertainty of that risk.

 A ubiquitous observation in investing is that higher risk taken should be commensurate with a higher expected return.
 However, many have drawn the fallible conclusion that when things are going up, a higher risk always provides higher returns.
 That is a very fragile proposition since if this was the case the assets would not actually be riskier.

 Investing involves dealing with the future, and thus risks and uncertainties are inescapable.
-In investing, we can never know the exact probabilities or distribution of potential future states.
-This is Richard Zeckhauser's definition of uncertainty.
-When one doesn't know any potential future states he refers to that as “ignorance".
-In fact, the uncontrollable uncertainty element is probably a much more present phenomenon in real life than we tend to believe.
-Few activities in life involve true probabilistic "risk" (like gambling) as defined by Zeckhauser.
+In investing, one can never know the exact probabilities or distribution of potential future states.
+This is Richard Zeckhauser’s definition of uncertainty: When one doesn’t know any potential future states he refers to that as “ignorance”.
+In fact, the uncontrollable uncertainty element is probably a much more present phenomenon in real life than one tends to believe.
+Few activities in life involve true probabilistic “risk” (like gambling) as defined by Zeckhauser.

-So the best we can do is try to rationally approximate the correct probability distribution and shape by thinking deeply about the problem.
-In doing so, we can go from full uncertainty to instead knowing and controlling risk, thus escaping Zeckhauser's state of ignorance.
-But only by defining risk as it reflects reality can we aim to deal with it and approach the market with clarity.
+So the best one can do is try to rationally approximate the correct probability distribution and shape by thinking deeply about the problem.
+In doing so, one can go from full uncertainty to instead knowing and controlling risk, thus escaping Zeckhauser’s state of ignorance.
+But only by defining risk as it reflects reality can one aim to deal with it and approach the market with clarity.

-The conventional way of describing and calculating risk is using price volatility compared to the general market through the greek letter, beta.
-Hence, risk is described based on past price fluctuations and through the perspective of market prices.
-This is a notion that we do not accept.
-We define risk as stemming from the risk of permanent loss of capital or achieving an inadequate return on our capital.
-We do not view temporary drops in prices as a real risk of doing business, and modern portfolio theory or beta is not something we think about at Junto.
+The conventional way of describing and calculating risk is using price volatility compared to the general market through the greek letter beta.
+Through this definition, risk is described based on past price fluctuations and through the perspective of market prices.
+This is a notion that I do not accept.
+I define risk as stemming from the risk of permanent loss of capital or achieving an inadequate return on the capital.
+I do not view temporary drops in prices as a real risk of doing business, and modern portfolio theory or beta is not something I think about at Junto.

 “Volatility is an overworked concept.
-You shouldn’t be imprisoned by volatility.”
+You shouldn’t be imprisoned by volatility.”– Charlie Munger

-We aim to control risk by taking the mispriced bets and we do not attempt to do better than the market when we experience no real opportunities.
-And because we humans usually overestimate our ability to gauge risk and extend to what we think we know, we aim to purchase assets with an adequate margin of safety.
-In fact, we view this as the only sensible way to achieve excellent risk-adjusted returns in the long run.
+I aim to control risk by taking the mispriced bets and I do not attempt to do better than the market when I experience no real opportunities.
+And because we humans usually overestimate our ability to gauge risk and extend to what we think we know, I aim to purchase assets with an adequate margin of safety.
+In fact, I view this as the only sensible way to achieve excellent risk-adjusted returns in the long run.

 The market is a pari-mutuel system where the odds are set by other market participants at times from very favorable conditions to not favorable at all.
 This is when the market swings from being inefficient to being efficient at different points in time.